Planning to Worship with us?

 Street in Durand, or

-While FCC does not have a parking lot that is really no problem.
+downtown Durand FCC does not have a parking lot, but please don't let that

-Convenient curbside parking is available on Saginaw Street and our friends
+Convenient curbside parking is available on both Saginaw and Washtenaw Streets

-If you require handicap accessible parking we recommend the curbside
+handicap accessible parking we recommend the curbside spaces on Washtenaw

 While we appreciate it when